 - You'll be mentored by faculty who have real-world experience in pediatrics, geriatrics, orthopedics, sports medicine, neurology, acute care, and home health physical therapy.

 - A rigorous 34-week clinical education arm of the program provides live patient interaction throughout select semesters and during the fifth year summer.

 - You will gain experience and serve the community through the student-led C.U.R.E.
 Clinic, where students schedule and treat uninsured patients from the community entirely free of charge.

 There are three distinct phases for admission to the program:

-All three of these phases lead to a Doctor of Physical Therapy degree.
-You'll begin helping patients in your first professional year of the program.
+All three phases lead to a Doctor of Physical Therapy degree.
+You’ll help patients in your first professional year of the program.

 You can also learn new techniques and update your medical knowledge with our selection of Continuing Education courses.